 Inside, you’ll get a glimpse of how the progressive country came to be and how its people greatly value art and culture.
 From artifacts and memorabilia of the country’s past to digital installations and musical performances, there are certainly a lot of things going on in this museum.

-The immense Buddha Tooth Relic Temple is not hard to miss in the district, as the traditional Chinese aesthetics is strong in this one.
+The immense Buddha Tooth Relic Temple is not hard to miss due to the traditional Chinese aesthetics.
 This sanctuary houses what the Buddhists regard as the left canine tooth of Buddha.
 More than that, it keeps various sacred relics.

-Hawker centers, or food courts that are truly Singaporean, are worthy of your visit.
-If you’re in the area and you’re craving Hainanese chicken rice or laksa, the Maxwell Food Centre is literally just facing the Buddha Tooth Relic Temple.
+Hawker centers, or food courts that are truly Singaporean, are also worthy of your visit.
+If you’re in the area and craving Hainanese chicken rice or laksa, head to the Maxwell Food Centre right across from the Buddha Tooth Relic Temple.
 Alternatively, a three-minute walk from Buddha Tooth Relic Temple will take you to Pagoda Street where you can shop and dine.

 Don’t miss the House of Tan Teng Niah, which is a villa built in 1900 by a businessman named—you guessed it—Tan Teng Niah.
 With its kaleidoscopic exteriors, the colorful house looks and feels like it’s taken straight from a children’s storybook.
 Today, this house is used as a commercial space.

-If Orchard Road is in the Philippines, it would have earned the nickname the country’s “Mall Capital.”
-After all, it’s home to some of the SG’s biggest malls and names in retail.
+If Orchard Road was in the Philippines, it would have earned a nickname as the country’s “Mall Capital.”
+After all, it’s home to some of SG’s biggest malls and names in retail.